ainsleyc/docker-polld/README.md

 # docker-polld

-Dockerfile for [polld](https://github.com/ainsleyc/polld) daemon.
+Docker for [polld](https://github.com/ainsleyc/polld) daemon.
 Pulls a github repo (limited to optional subfolder) containing the taskfile, installs npm dependencies and runs the task.

 Environment variables: